 I don’t need to summarize the state of affairs of our current national controversies for those reading this today, you know full well what the news is reporting on constantly.
 But just in case it’s the year 2050 and you are able to find this post, this year we have experienced an unprecedented number of women surfacing with stories of alleged sexual assaults, abuses and harassments lodged against teachers to movie moguls, and every brand of man in between.
 The “#metoo community” is growing daily as women recall encounters, add their name to a list of victims who have experienced violence on some level, and are coming out to share their story.
 The anger in the air is palpable, like Mount Soputan’s billows, fury is rising and mens’ backs largely bear the targets for decades of pent up resentment.

 These are hard days.
 Lava is flowing in the streets.
 Communication channels are getting blocked and restoration feels delayed.
-Whether the recent testimonial under spotlight is true or not, there are women who have tried to hold down shame and grief for decades, that are now erupting on the scene crying out as a collective, and are finding a target in Judge Kavanaugh.
-As an attorney that has worked in the legislative branch and is trained in Constitutional analysis more than most, I am asked often what my opinion is on the Senate hearings.
+Whether the recent testimonial under spotlight is true or not, there are women who have tried to hold down shame and grief for decades, that are now erupting on the scene crying out as a collective finding a target in Judge Kavanaugh.
+As an attorney who has worked in the legislative branch and is trained in Constitutional analysis more than most, I am asked often what my opinion is on the recent Senate hearings.
 How can I not have an opinion based on my observations?
-Everyone does.* That being said, I’m also a member of the #metoo community and a woman who has ministered to hundreds of women often with a sexual assault testimony.
-There are people smarter than I am dealing with the political jockeying going on in D.C., and while I am disgusted by the shenanigans, my heart moves toward the men and women suffering from trauma today wondering where their hope rests.
+Everyone does.* Opinions are in high supply with little demand, and I have been praying about when and how to share mine, if at all.
+But in this matter, I see this as an opportunity to reach and comfort those who are bent low in this debate, and may feel stampeded in the noise.
+See, on one hand I can relate to the #metoo community personally, I understand why the anger is boiling over now.
+I have also ministered to hundreds of women who share a sexual assault testimony.
+There are people smarter than I am dealing with the political jockeying going on in D.C., and while I am disgusted by the shenanigans, my heart today moves toward the men and women suffering from trauma wondering where their hope rests.

 Your hope is not in D.C., but it isn’t in a community of angry and fearful people either.
 I’ll share where I’ve found hope, and maybe it will be the path you were hoping existed, but didn’t know where to start.